 We will be updating the page periodically.

-More information about our concerns can be found in our latest blog post at https://cofarblog.wordpress.com/2020/03/26/dds-must-develop-a-clear-coronavirus-policy-for-residential-facilities-and-providers/.
+More information about the methodology of our analysis of the DDS and DPH testing numbers can be found in our blog post here.

 General information about the coronavirus and DDS

 If our loved ones are lucky enough to have close relationships (and unfortunately some do not), these are existential relationships and should be taken as seriously by DDS, providers, and staff as are all other protections.

 If a resident of a DDS facility tests positive, or if a resident is exposed to the coronavirus and exhibits signs of fever or respiratory infection symptoms, cough, shortness of breath, or sore throat, we recommend that family members and guardians be informed immediately.

 Pursuant to Massachusetts General Law, c.
 19B, s.
 1:

 DDS shall take cognizance of all matters affecting the welfare of the persons with an intellectual disability or persons with a developmental disability.